-This article introduces how to extend system partition in Windows 10 (32 & 64 bit) without losing data.
-Shrink & move data partition to extend system volume C by drag and drop.
+This article introduces how to extend system partition in Windows 10 (32 & 64 bit) with native Disk Management and free partition editor.

-Difference between System and Boot partition
+1. Difference between System and Boot partition

 - The System partition is a primary partition that contains the files for booting Windows, files include Ntldr, Boot.ini, Ntdetect.com, bootmgr, BCD, etc.